matthewcordaro/leet-code-python/README.md

 # LeetCode Python
-These are practice problems I'm working on from [LeetCode.com](https://leetcode.com/problemset/) written in Python 3.
+These are practice problems I'm working on from [LeetCode.com](https://leetcode.com/problemset/) written in Python 3, starting with the [🚀 Neet Code 150](https://neetcode.io/).

 ## Folder Structure
 Each solution will be in a `main.py` located in a folder named to match the problem from LeetCode.com's format of: the problem number followed by its name.
 Also, within the folder should be a `.url` link to each problem on the website.